Here’s how to calculate your workers’ compensation premium

 But how do insurers calculate your policy rates and make sure you’re paying into a plan that makes sense for your small business?

-First, let’s look at the factors that affect your workers’ comp rate:
+First, let’s look at the factors that affect your workers’ compensation rate:

 1. The size of your payroll.